Rink hockey World Club Championship

-The CIRH Roller Hockey World Club Championship is a worldwide competition for the best roller hockey teams in the world.
-This competition was held for the first time in 2006, at Luanda, Angola and for the second and last time in 2008, at Reus, Spain.
-The competition was sanctioned by the International Rink Hockey Committee.
+The Rink Hockey World Club Championship is a worldwide competition for the best roller hockey teams in the world.

+The first format of this competition was sanctioned by the International Rink Hockey Committee and was named as CIRH Roller Hockey World Club Championship.
+This competition was only held twice, in 2006, at Luanda, Angola and for the second and last time in 2008, at Reus, Spain, being discontinued in favor of the Intercontinental Cup.

 In 2025, the World Skate returned with the Rink Hockey Clubs World Championship, replacing the Roller Hockey Intercontinental Cup.